AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 write a ripmap file like this:

 .. literalinclude:: src/writeTiledRgbaRIP1.cpp
-   :language: c++
    :linenos:

 As for ``ONE_LEVEL`` and ``MIPMAP_LEVELS`` files, the frame buffer doesn't have to be large enough to hold a whole level.
 Any frame buffer big enough to hold at least a single tile will work.

 Reading a Tiled RGBA Image File
 -------------------------------